T0astBread/automark/README.md

 After submissions are run through JPlag, they are copied to a special folder called the JPlag repository.
-The JPlag repository is a historic collections of all submissions for any given assignment and is used to detect plagiarism from previous years' submissions.
+The JPlag repository is a historic collection of all submissions for any given assignment and is used to detect plagiarism from previous years' submissions.

 The JPlag repo location is specified using the `jplagRepository` key in